The information does not usually directly identify you, but it can give you a more personalised web experience.

-The University prides itself on the quality of its research, being part of Norwich Research Park, one of the largest communities of researchers in Europe, leading the way with research in areas including the environment, health, and plant science.
+The university is part of Norwich Research Park, one of the largest research communities in Europe, conducting pioneering work into some of the most progressive current fields of research including environmental, health and plant science.

 University of East Anglia UEA students on Postgraduate Search say:

 “Overall, UEA not only offers a great education but also values you as an individual too.
 After experiencing the life here, I realised I made a great pick for my master's degree.”